 - Address the importance of business continuity management with a set of controls that will protect the availability of information in case of an incident and protect critical business processes from the effects of major disasters to ensure timely resumption.

 - Ongoing independent assessment and audits by accredited certification third parties and our appointed Data Protection Officer (DPO) to ensure that our ISMS is meeting ISO 27001:2013 requirements.
+Read more about how our DPO works to promote the data security of our customers.

 - A stringent and coherent access control framework, comprising of supporting policies, processes, and advanced technologies.